Cooch Behar: Demographics

-In the 2011 census, Cooch Behar Urban Agglomeration had a population of 106,760, out of which 53,803 were males, and 52,957 were females.
+In the 2011 census, the Cooch Behar urban agglomeration had a population of 2,89,434, of which 1,46,626 were male and 1,42,808 were female.
 The 0–6 years population was 7,910.
-Effective literacy rate for the over 7 population was 91.75%.
+The effective literacy rate for the urban population was 80.59%.

-As per the 2001 census, the Cooch Behar municipal area has a population of 76,812.
+According to the 2011 census, the Cooch Behar Municipal area has a population of 77,935.
+The decadal growth rate for the population is 1.38%.
 The sex ratio is 972 females per 1,000 males.
-The decadal growth rate for the population is 7.86%.
 Males constitute 50.6% of the population, and females constitute 49.4%.
-Cooch Behar has an average literacy rate of 82%, which is higher than the national average of 64.84%.
-The male literacy rate is 86%, while the female literacy rate is 77%.
-In Cooch Behar, 9% of the population is under 6 years of age.
+Cooch Behar has an average literacy rate of 74.78%, higher than the national average of 74.04%.
+The male literacy rate is 80.71%, while the female literacy rate is 68.49%.

-The major religions followed in Cooch Behar are Hinduism (76.44%) followed by Islam (23.34%).
-Commonly spoken languages are Bengali and Kamtapuri.
+The major religions practised in Cooch Behar are Hinduism (76.44%) followed by Islam (25.54%).
+Commonly spoken languages are Bengali and Hindi.

 Government and politics

 Civic administration

 Cooch Behar Municipality is responsible for the civic administration of the town.
-The municipality consists of a board of councilors, elected from each of the 20 wards and a few members nominated by the state government.
-The board of councilors elects a chairman from among its elected members; the chairman is the executive head of the municipality.
-The All India Trinamool Congress holds power in the municipality.
+The municipality consists of a board of councillors, elected from each of the 20 wards and a few members nominated by the state government.
+The board of councillors elects a chairman from among its elected members; the chairman is the executive head of the municipality.
+The All India Trinamool Congress controls the municipality.
 The state government looks after education, health, and tourism.

 The town is in the Cooch Behar constituency and elects one member to the Lok Sabha (the Lower House of the Indian Parliament).
 The town area is covered by one assembly constituency, Cooch Behar Dakshin, that elects one member to the Vidhan Sabha, which is the West Bengal state legislative assembly.
-Cooch Behar town comes under the jurisdiction of the district police (which is a part of the state police); the Superintendent of Police oversees security and matters pertaining to law and order.
+Cooch Behar town comes under the jurisdiction of the district police (which is a part of the state police); the Superintendent of Police oversees security and matters about law and order.
 Cooch Behar is home to the District Court.